SuperFLEB/kiro/README.md

 ## To-dos

+### Next-up Fixes

+* Allow loading an image that isn't already in the file.

 ### Upcoming Features

 * Support packing JSON into Text nodes and using packed images (If possible, hook the packing feature.
 If not, make an action.)